Our Dartmoor holiday must do’s

 Haytor is the most iconic Dartmoor Tor and is only 5 miles from the holiday cottage.
 A holiday on Dartmoor just wouldn’t be complete without a visit to Haytor.
 In fact it has become such a special place for us – I proposed at the top of Haytor (and in case you’re wondering, she said ‘yes’).

-Try to become a Dragon Slayer
+Become a Dragon Slayer

 We first heard of Dragon Archery from one of our guests.
 Quite simply, it is archery made fun for all the family and is well worth the one hour drive from the holiday cottage.
 Be warned, it is addictive – we go at least once, every time we holiday at the cottage.
 Much to our amazement our 12 year old became a ‘dragon slayer’ recently which has given him bragging rights.

-See the Beltane Border Morris perform
+See Beltane Border Morris perform

 Morris Dancing like you’ve never seen and Folk Music like you’ve never heard.
 Beltane are the new Rock’n’Roll and must be seen.
 Check out when and where on Dartmoor they’re doing their thing, go along and have an awesome evening.